 Scotiabank has its own tailored mortgage plan in addition to the conventional mortgage offerings.
-Named Scotia Total Equity Plan (STEP), Scotiabank gives customers an avenue to borrow funds from Scotiabank and use those borrowed funds to pay off their mortgage.
-With this mortgage plan, customers are free to manage their interest rate by choosing from either or both of Scotiabank‘s fixed and variable rate terms.
+The Scotia Total Equity Plan (STEP) allows customers to borrow funds to pay off their mortgage.
+Borrowers under this plan are also able to manage their interest rate and choose between a fixed or variable rate.

-Another unique feature of Scotiabank mortgages is that they have a Switch to Scotiabank Program which incentivizes customers to switch over to a Scotiabank mortgage by offering to cover a portion of the transfer or discharge fee associated with leaving one provider for another.
+Another unique feature of Scotiabank mortgages is that they have a Switch to Scotiabank Program.
+This incentivizes customers to switch over to a Scotiabank mortgage by offering to cover a portion of the transfer or discharge fee associated with leaving a mortgage provider.